OtherAesop/dbcalc/README.md

 # TODO

-I plan on adding in cmd line args at some point.
-For now you can download the code and hack away to get the values you are after.
+I added a workflow based api to make requests to the program but am unsure if I can let the general public call this.

+For now, fork this repo and use it yourself or download the code and call it like the automation does.

+Forking to your own GH account is probably the quickest way to get numbers out of this program.
+You will want to call it from [this](https://github.com/OtherAesop/dbcalc/actions/workflows/calculate.yml) area after you fork it.

+If you are tech-savvy feel free to download and hack away!

 ## Example output